forter/security-101-for-saas-startups/security.md

 *  Upgrade your library dependencies regularly.
 Or even better, use a bot that automatically creates pull requests to upgrade library versions.

 * Scan for source code vulnerabilities.
+This includes:
+   * Monitoring your dependencies for *known vulnerabilities* (and license issues) with services like Snyk, SourceClear, BlackDuck.
-Some vendors use static and dynamic code analysis of your code.
-Other vendors scan commonly used open source software (see SourceClear, BlackDuck, CheckMarx).
+   * Static and dynamic code analysis of your code (CheckMarx, Veracode)

 ### Data backup